elysiatech/engine/README.md

 These are the best way to get a feel for how the engine works and what it can do.

 The core gameplay unit in Elysia is the `Actor`, an object that participates in the lifecycle of the engine and is backed by an underlying instance of a
 `Three.Object3d` that is managed by the engine.
-Actors can include other Actors as components, which can in turn include other Actors forming a scene graph.
+Actors can include other Actors as components, which can in turn include other Actors forming a s_Scene graph.
 `Behaviors` can also be added to Actors as components, which are logic-only components that can be used to add functionality to Actors without participating in the `Three` universe.

 If you are familiar with Unity and Unreal engine, you will find that the Actor/Component model is very similar to the GameObject / Actor / Component model in those engines.
 Actors are similar to Actors in Unreal, and behaviors are similar to MonoBehavior's in Unity.
-Since Elysia is built on top of Three.js, the underlying Three.js object backing the Actor is available at `Actor.object3d`, and it's possible to directly manipulate the object3d if necessary for integrating other libraries and complex effects.
+Since Elysia is built on top of Three.js, the underlying Three.js object backing the Actor is available at `Actor.s_Object3D`, and it's possible to directly manipulate the s_Object3D if necessary for integrating other libraries and complex effects.

 The `Scene` is the top-level container for actors, which is loaded by the `Application` class, the entry point for the engine which is responsible for managing lifecycle.